July 19, 2021

 We thank those who filled in the annual review form.
 We scored between 8.2 and 9.5 /10 over the nine questions and this year we still plan more changes to ensure we continue to improve where we can.
 If you have time, please add a comment to Trust Pilot or Google.
 We appreciate your support.

-We continue to test all our staff on a two weekly basis including sub contractors and crew that we are working closely with.
-Most of our management team, who are not high risk, and skilled employees are at work along with all our apprentices whilst only a few sales roles are being performed at home to ensure pods.
-Our collective challenge is still to monitor when you, contractors, and we are aboard boats on site if we are to be working on them or showing them for sale (virtually at present) – see link for viewing boats.
+Our staff continue to take regular tests along with sub-contractors and crew that we are working closely with.
+All of our management team and skilled employees are at work along with all 23 of our apprentices.
+Our collective challenge is still to monitor when you, contractors, and we are aboard boats on-site if we are to be working on them or showing them for sale) – see link for viewing boats.
 With Covid-19 surviving airborne and on surfaces we have been quarantining boats with a 72-hour moratorium between individuals going aboard.
 The amount of work and demand for separate skills has necessitated a change in protocol.

 Yacht Maintenance and Repair (YMR) phone numbers:

-Berthon Offices and sheds remain closed for owners; meetings can occur by Zoom or Microsoft Teams and the YMR department are happy to meet you in the open-air on-board.
+Berthon sheds remain closed for owners; meetings can occur by Zoom or Microsoft Teams and the YMR department are happy to meet you in the open-air on-board.

 The above renders the boat safer for all parties.

 The boatyard-gated entrance at Bath Road will remain closed and access to sheds is for Berthon staff only; owners and contractors are simply not permitted unless accompanied by a project manager.
-The stores are operating with a closed counter and all items and materials ordered via your project manager for delivery to our Berthon staff.
+The stores are operating with a closed counter apart from Berthon staff.
 Project Managers can place orders for owners for delivery to the boat.